 - Having it provided as a HDL Source code, will make it valid, never obsolete and ready to use with any future technology,

 - Digital Core Design mastered hundreds of designs for obsolete parts in various industrial applications like e.g. automotive, transportation, consumer electronics, household goods etc.

-- No matter when it comes to design for obsolete or standard IP Cores, DCD’s solutions are tailored to the project needs – they also implement a wide set of peripherals to address a variety of possible applications,
+- No matter when it comes to design for obsolete or standard IP Cores, DCD’s solutions are tailored to specific project needs – they also implement a wide set of peripherals to address a variety of possible applications,

 - DCD’s IP Cores might be used either as a replacement for an original architecture or as a main CPU in embedded 8/16/32-bit applications,

-- These cores have been used in numerous projects in such application areas as teleco, military electronics and industrial automation; these are also technology independent and therefore can be implemented in any ASIC or FPGA designs.
+- These cores have been used in numerous projects in such application areas as military electronics and industrial automation; these are also technology independent and therefore can be implemented in any ASIC or FPGA designs.

 DCD’s in its portfolio more than 70 different architectures, among them IP cores equivalent to obsolete chips that cover the following processors: 8-bit Zilog® Z80, 16-bit Motorola® 68000, Intel® 8050/80251 as well as clones of digital signal processors once manufactured by Texas Instruments®, Motorola® etc.